 In this guide we provide an overview of how to improve your sleep hygiene and sleep better.
 We also provide a wealth of resources and references to support you in getting more sleep.

-Sleep hygiene: how to sleep better
+Sleep Hygiene: Simple ways to sleep better

 Sleep deprivation is an American (and increasingly global) epidemic and one of the contributors is the general consensus that it is a physiological limitation.
 Culturally, we look down on sleep, wear lack of sleep like a badge of honor, and go through great strain to stay awake.